It’s Trello Tuesday again, and this month we’re bringing you a plan to help keep your link building efforts on track.

 Whether you’re sending out a small wave of 30 emails promoting a new whitepaper, or managing a massive content campaign involving hundreds of guest posting sites, you need processes and routines to help stay efficient and organized.
 One of the tools I’ve started using lately to get this accomplished is Trello.

 One of the tasks I commonly need help keeping organized is link building.
+At Heroic Search, we create custom link building campaigns, as well as a la carte link building packages for clients that need extra help building out their link building profile.
+So as you can imagine, there’s quite a bit to keep up with.
 While link building is far from a one-size-fits-all task, there are some standard paths that can be built so that you can navigate a campaign successfully.
 Hopefully the steps outlined in the board below will help you do just that.

 How To Use This Board